GoogleChrome/CertificateTransparency/log_states.md

 certificates relying on embedded SCTs that were issued before a log’s Retirement timestamp can still contribute to CT Compliance for certificates using Embedded SCTs.
-However, since they can be modified without certificate re-issuance, SCTs delivered via OCSP or TLS must come from CT logs that are `Qualified`, `Usable`, or `ReadOnly` at time of check.
+However, since they can be modified without certificate re-issuance, SCTs delivered via TLS must come from CT logs that are `Qualified`, `Usable`, or `ReadOnly` at time of check.

 **How `Retired` CT Logs transition to other states:**